regerj/register_generator/README.md

 ## Weaknesses

-- There is no JSON schema enforcement at the moment, as I am still very new to Rust.
-I will be adding this in the future, but I need to get some free time and read the documentation.
-This is a priority on this project.
+- There is no JSON schema enforcement at the moment.
+To avoid issues with JSON validity, you can use the CLI to add registers to it.

-- Adding registers to the JSON can be somewhat tedious.
-Vim keybinds make this a little less tedious, but it is still not optimal.
-I would like to provide another binary which will provide a CLI for generating a new JSON file or appending new registers to it.

 - There may be some level of memory overhead (not much runtime overhead I don't think...) in the object instantiations, but I think that is a small price to pay for a considerably more robust implementation of register support.